TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/deployment.md

     1. Verify that you got an email
     1. Try doing a query that is not cached, then repeat it to test the cached case.
-    1. If everything looks good, choose "Continue" for this stage.
+    1. If everything looks good, choose "Continue" for Deploy Prod.
     1. If there is an issue, choose "Rollback" for this stage.
 1. Monitor Viceroy and Error Reporting
     1. Modest latency increases are normal in the first 10-20 minutes